 Pastor Deborah is the mother of Emily and Benjamin and grandmother of Ethan.
 Her interests include travel and culture, music and the arts, antiques and history, and spending quality time over good meals and lively conversation with friends and family.

 Organist Eric Hepp is organist and choir director at First Evangelical Lutheran Church in Poughkeepsie.
-He holds M.S. degrees in Computer Science and Geophysics from Michigan Technological University, and has been employed by IBM in Rochester, MN and Poughkeepsie, NY since 1989.
+He holds M.S. degrees in Computer Science and Geophysics from Michigan Technological University, , and works in NYC as a data analyst/scientist.
 Prior to accepting the position at First Lutheran in early 2006, Eric spent his first year in the mid-Hudson valley as a very busy substitute at many local churches.